Annex 10 - Crisis Communication Plan

-This plan deals specifically with crisis communication and coincides with the university's various emergency plans.
-The President of Binghamton University and/or the President's designee will activate this plan, if necessary, but the entire university community should be aware of the plan and of the roles they play in executing it.
+This plan deals specifically with crisis communication and coincides with the University's various emergency plans.
+The Binghamton University president and/or the president's designee will activate this plan, if necessary, but the entire University community should be aware of the plan and of the roles individuals play in executing it.

-If any member of the Binghamton University community believes there is an emergency that has the potential to endanger life or property then the Binghamton University Emergency Dispatch Center should be notified by calling 911 or (607) 777-2222.
-All other potential crises should be reported immediately to the President's office (607) 777-2131, Communications and Marketing (607) 777-2175 or the Dispatch Center non-emergency line at (607) 777-2393.
+If any member of the Binghamton University community believes there is an emergency that has the potential to endanger life or property, the Binghamton University Emergency Dispatch Center should be notified by calling 911 or 607-777-2222.
+All other potential crises should be reported immediately to the president's office at 607-777-2131, Communications and Marketing at 607-777-2175 or the Dispatch Center non-emergency line at 607-777-2393.

-In an emergency or other crisis, effective and timely communication helps to protect life, public safety and property, and upholds the long-term integrity of the university.
+In an emergency or other crisis, effective and timely communication helps to protect life, public safety and property, and upholds the long-term integrity of the University.
 This plan provides the framework for the delivery of public information to the campus community during an emergency or natural disaster.
-This plan is a compilation of duties, assignments, instructions and delegations of authority for the use of various communications tools available on the campus.
+It is a compilation of duties, assignments, instructions and delegations of authority for the use of various communications tools available on the campus.

 Purpose of the Crisis Communications Plan